Best 15 Vegan Iodine Sources For Your Kids

 8. Wakame

 Wakame is a species of brown seaweed that has a mildly sweet flavour.
-Miso soup is the typical usage for it.
+Miso soup is the typical use for it.

-Iodine content in wakame seaweed varies depending on where it is cultivated.
-Iodine levels in Asian wakame are higher than those in Australian and New Zealand wakame.
+The iodine content in wakame seaweed varies depending on where it is cultivated.
+Iodine levels in Asian wakame are higher than in Australia and New Zealand.

-The average amount of iodine in wakame seaweed from throughout the world was 66 mcg per gram, or 44 percent of the daily required dose, according to PubMed Central.
+According to PubMed Central, the average amount of iodine in wakame seaweed worldwide was 66 mcg per gram or 44 percent of the daily required dose.

 9. Pasta

-Although pasta isn't a strong source of iodine on its own, it can provide 36 mcg of iodine per serving when cooked in water with iodized salt.
-If you're searching for a pleasant way to get more iodine in your diet, try these vegan pasta.
+Although pasta isn't a strong source of iodine, it can provide 36 mcg of iodine per serving when cooked in water with iodized salt.
+If you're searching for a pleasant way to get more iodine in your diet, try these vegan pasta recipes.

 10. Canned Fruit Cocktail

 On the iodine concentration scale, canned fruit cocktails are rather low.
-Half a cup of canned fruit cocktail in light syrup has six mcg, despite the fact that the canning process decreases some of the vitamin value.
+Half a cup of canned fruit cocktail in light syrup has six mcg, although the canning process decreases some of the vitamin value.

 11. Corn